 At the time, the Raiders had both Asomugha and Pro Bowl punter Shane Lechler up for free agency.
 Asomugha had been franchised for $9.8 million in 2008, and Lechler's contract had expired.

 The Raiders reeled both in by paying over the going rate.
+Way over the going rate.

 Within Asomugha's deal, unknown until uncovered by ESPN's Adam Schefter Sunday, were likely-to-be-earned incentives that if not met, would automatically void the deal.